Best & Worst Honda Accord Years

 The Neutral Years: 2005, 2006

 The 2005 and 2006 model years serve as the neutral years for this generation.
-Despite ongoing transmission issues, especially in the 2003 and 2004 models, these years saw incremental improvements and refinements in design and technology.
+Despite ongoing transmission issues, especially in the 2003 and 2004 models, these years saw gradual improvements and refinements in design and technology.

 Safety enhancements continued to be a focus, with the addition of new active safety features and improvements to the Accord’s crashworthiness.